parmeet1402/CodeWars-Solutions/README.md

 # CodeWars-Solutions
-This repo contains my solutions to codewars questions.
+This repo contains my JavaScript Solutions to codewars questions.